-Sampling locations are discussed and identified in the Remedial Investigation Work Plan (RIWP) Section 5.0 Investigation Scope of Work which this QA/QC plan is attached.
+Sampling locations are discussed in the Work Plan.
 Procedures addressing field and laboratory sample chain-of-custody and holding times details are presented in the Field Sampling Plan.
 The laboratory must meet the method required detection limits which are referenced within the methods.